DHTMLX/gantt-docs/data/api/gantt_onbeforetaskautoschedule_event.md

 @template:	api_event
 @descr:
 {{pronote This functionality is available in the PRO edition only.}}
+{{note This event is defined in the **ext/dhtmlxgantt_auto_scheduling.js** extension, so you need to include it on the page.
+Read the details in the desktop/auto_scheduling.md article.}}

 The event is blockable.
 Returning *false* will cancel further processing.